Skip to content ↓

 At Hampton Hargate we are committed to a ‘no tolerance’ of bullying and want to help the children make good life choices through our curriculum.

 Our curriculum supports the development of self-esteem, emotional resilience and the ability to empathise with others.
-It also provides opportunities for the children to learn and develop their skills to identify manage the and challenge incidents of bullying as well as providing opportunities for children to learn about bullying in relation to the wider context of diversity and inclusion.
+It also provides opportunities for children to learn and develop their skills to identify, manage and challenge incidents of bullying, as well as providing opportunities for children to learn about bullying in relation to the wider context of diversity and inclusion.

-The school adopts the Cambridgeshire Primary Scheme of Work for PSHE in which learning related to bullying, diversity, tolerance and difference is covered within the themes of Myself and My Relationships and Healthy and Safer Lifestyles.
+Through PSHE, learning is related to bullying, diversity, tolerance and difference.
+This is covered within the themes of Myself and My Relationships and Healthy and Safer Lifestyles.

-Each year, we as a school take part in Anti-Bullying Week (held in the month of November).
+Each year we take part in Anti-Bullying Week, (held in November).
 Anti-Bullying Week shines a spotlight on bullying and encourages everyone to take action against bullying.
-Over the course of Anti-Bullying Week, we hold school assemblies and each class completes a number of activities designed at educating the children about what bullying is and how to deal with its different forms effectively.
+Over the course of Anti-Bullying Week, we hold school assemblies and each class completes a number of activities designed to educate the children about what bullying is and how to deal with its different forms effectively.

 Peer Mediation

 The peer mediators’ role includes listening to disputes and discussing issues with the pupils involved with the aim of reaching a fair and friendly solution.
-Any situations that they are not confident to deal with or a trained to deal with such as fighting are referred to the adult lunchtime playground supervisors for further action.
+Any situations that they are not confident to deal with or trained to deal with, such as fighting, are referred immediately to the adult lunchtime playground supervisors for further action.

 A number of children from Reception through to Year 6 have utilised the service and some of their comments are below: